longitude-one/doctrine-spatial/README.md

 MySQL5.7 is supported, but is deprecated.
 MySQL8.0 is supported.

 Known Limitation: `longitude-one/doctrine-spatial` CANNOT store SRID on MySQL.
 Internally, this extension uses Well Known Text to convert internal types to database type.
 As `doctrine/orm` does not allow custom persister nor collection persister, we cannot provide two parameters (WKT and SRID).
-Extented Well Known Text (EWKT) could be used to convert internal types to databases but EWKT is only supported by Postgis.
+Extented Well Known Text (EWKT) is used to convert internal types to databases but EWKT is only supported by Postgis.
 I'm trying a new solution: create an external Well Known Bytes converter to be able to use it `convertToDatabaseValue` methods of `doctrine/orm` and `longitude-one/doctrine-spatial`.

 ### PostgreSQL
 This spatial library is compatible with PostgreSql.